 Pastel Halloween: Sophisticated Skulls

 Who knew this popular laid-back style could be meshed with a spooky holiday?
-Blending the common symbols seen during Halloween with the subdued, natural colors often associated with boho makes for holiday decor unlike anything else.Continue to 6 of 13 below.
+Blending the common symbols seen during Halloween with the subdued, natural colors makes for holiday decor unlike anything else from My Blah Blah Blahg.Continue to 5 of 12 below.